My Garden Zone Is

-Whether you live in area three, area 10 or somewhere in between, we’ve got several fantastic flowering vines for your region.
+Whether you live in area three, area 10, or somewhere in between, we've got several great flowering vines for your region.
 Why not try our beautiful pink spreading phlox or the blue alternative.
-Both these plants thrive in the coldest part three areas, and up to zone 10 and between them they suit a wide variety of color schemes.
+Both these plants thrive in the coldest part three areas, and up to zone 10, and between them, they suit a wide variety of color schemes.

-Flowering Ground Covers will fill your garden with a wonderful aroma
+Flowering Ground Covers will fill your garden with a beautiful aroma.

-If you’re looking or flowering vines that will fill your garden with a heavenly scent, then look no further than our range of fragrant flowering vines.
-Our Halls Japanese honeysuckle and Mayflower are particularly popular choices that produce only gorgeous perfumes.
-Their colors complement each other too, so they look and smell great planted together.
+If you're looking for flowering vines that will fill your garden with a heavenly scent, then look no further than our range of fragrant flowering vines.
+Our Halls Japanese honeysuckle and Mayflower are trendy choices that produce only gorgeous perfumes.
+Their colors compliment each other, too, so they look and smell great planted together.

 Flowering Ground cover plants need balanced fertilizer to thrive best

-If you want lots of beautiful flowers, you’re better off using a balanced fertilizer or a fertilizer that’s higher in potassium.
-This won’t increase the maximum number of flowers your plants can produce, but it can improve the quality of your flowers and help your plants defend against diseases, which will usually diminish flower quality and quantity when they infect flowering plants.
+If you want lots of beautiful flowers, you're better off using a balanced fertilizer or a fertilizer that's higher in potassium.
+This won't increase the maximum number of flowers your plants can produce.
+Still, it can improve the quality of your flowers and help your plants defend against diseases, which will usually diminish flower quality and quantity when they infect flowering plants.

 Trumpet Vine - Campsis radicans

 The Campsis radicans, known by a variety of names, is most commonly called the Trumpet Vine.
-The flowering plant was initially found in eastern regions of the United States, but today is cultivated in western areas of the U.S., as far north as Ontario, and parts of Europe and Central and South America.
+The flowering plant was initially found in eastern regions of the United States.
+Still, today is cultivated in western areas of the U.S., as far north as Ontario, and parts of Europe and Central and South America.

 Wisteria Plant-Wisteria Frutescens

 Wisteria is a beautiful climbing vine plant, and it can be trained to work as a climbing vine or as a tree.
 The vine will either grow clockwise or counterclockwise around a supporting structure.
-Wisteria is a native plant of Japan, China, and Korea, however, is an introduced species that you find in the Eastern United States.
+Wisteria is a native plant of Japan, China, and Korea; however, it is an introduced species that you find in the Eastern United States.
 Wisteria is most hardy in zones five through nine.
-The Wisteria plant needs full sun; if you have dark areas, then the plant will not flower as much and become spindly.
+The Wisteria plant needs full sun; if you have dark areas, the plant will not flower as much and become spindly.
 The soil needs to be slightly acidic, moist, but yet well-drained.
-If left with nothing to climb upwards on it can grow into a mound, with cultivation you can teach the Wisteria to grow into a moderate-sized tree with beautiful purple, purple white, pink, or white flowering vines.
+If left with nothing to climb upwards on, it can grow into a mound; with cultivation, you can teach the Wisteria to grow into a moderate-sized tree with beautiful purple, purple, white, pink, or white flowering vines.
 Flowering for the American species is mid to late summer.
 Wisteria, once it matures, is a massive plant, so a supporting structure for this is required.
-The blooming process of Wisteria can take three to five years, but with proper care can accelerate its growth.
-Wisteria makes a beautiful accent to any area that has a lattice, a climbing structure such as a fence, and even planting it then training it to drape over a rock wall is a beautiful showpiece for an area.
+The blooming process of Wisteria can take three to five years, but proper care can accelerate its growth.
+Wisteria makes a beautiful accent to any area with a lattice, a climbing structure such as a fence, and even planting it then training it to drape over a rock wall is a beautiful showpiece for an area.
 As long as the Wisteria is pruned and cut back during the growing season, it can be kept a manageable plant.
-The seed pods for the North American variety is smooth while the Asian counterpart has fuzzy seed pods; this is a great way to tell the difference in the species.
-The Asian variety grows very aggressively as the North American variety grows a little less aggressive.
-You can grow Wisteria from seed; however most buyers get an already started plant.
+The seed pods for the North American variety are smooth, while the Asian counterpart has fuzzy seed pods; this is a great way to tell the difference in the species.
+The Asian variety grows very aggressively, as the North American variety grows a little less aggressive.
+You can grow Wisteria from seed; however, most buyers get an already started plant.

 Halls Honeysuckle Vines